Gary W. Cole, MD, FAAD

 - Pityriasis rosea begins as a single, large pink patch found on the trunk called the "herald patch."

-- The herald patch is followed one to two weeks later with smaller pink patches in a "Christmas tree" formation.
+- The herald patch is followed one to two weeks later with smaller pink patches in a "Christmas tree" configuration.

 - Pityriasis rosea is generally asymptomatic except for the appearance.